atomisthq/docs/docs/developer/events.md

 a new GitHub issue is created.

 When writing an event handler, you need to understand the events involved.
-You can
-[use GraphiQL to query for events][gql-access] their properties, and their relationships.
+You can [use Graph<i>i</i>QL to query for events][gql-access] their properties, and their relationships.
 For example, this query shows the issue number and title for all your issues.

 ```
 {